aivarsk/aivarsk.github.io/_posts/2022-08-10-fastapi-concurrency2.md

 For unrecognized types `json.dumps` uses the optional parameter named `default`.
 [See the documentation for more details about it.](https://docs.python.org/3/library/json.html#json.dumps) The Pydantic library provides an implementation for this function that [converts the current model to a dictionary](https://github.com/samuelcolvin/pydantic/blob/36c53ceaa3e72876d4b438e124fc90a2cbc4ecef/pydantic/json.py#L72). `json.dumps` then encodes the resulting dictionary and may call `pydantic_encoder` again for Pydantic models it finds.

-What happens is that Python is jumping back and forth between the `json` module C extension and the Pydantic encoder written in Python.
+So Python is jumping back and forth between the `json` module C extension and the Pydantic encoder written in Python.
 And while Python instructions are executed, a threshold is reached for switching to a different Python thread running concurrent requests.
 And this is where I got stuck thinking of a way how to improve the concurrency.

 A) I could convert all Pydantic models to dictionaries ahead of time so the C code completes faster without jumping back and forth between C extension and Python code.
 But that means no other code will be executed concurrently and I will be back to where I started.